cncf/tag-observability/whitepaper.md

 We talked about ways you can navigate between signals, but is it really useful?
 Let's go through two basic examples, very briefly:

 ![image](https://user-images.githubusercontent.com/24193764/121791411-03a16400-cbc0-11eb-8183-e8124cf0947f.png)
 * We got an alert about an unexpectedly high error rate exceeding our SLO.
-Alert is based on a counter of errors, and we see a spike of requests resulting in 501 errors.
+Alert is based on a counter of errors, and we see a spike of requests resulting in 501 errors (see also [Alerting on Observability data](#alerting-on-observability-data)).
 We take __exemplar__ to navigate to the example log line to learn the exact human-friendly error message.
 It appears the error is coming from an internal microservice behind many hops, so we navigate to traces thanks to the existence of a __request ID__ that is matching __trace ID__.
 Thanks to that, we know exactly what service/process is responsible for the problem and dig there more.

 ![image](https://user-images.githubusercontent.com/24193764/121791428-1c117e80-cbc0-11eb-9f12-39a2de1366f1.png)